ibm-cloud-docs/CDN/faqs.md

 ## My Purge Request for a given file path is in Progress.
 Can I submit a new request for the same file path?
 No. There can only be one active Purge request for a given file path at a time.

-## Is Internet Protocol version 6 (IPv6) supported with IBM CDN service?
+## Is Internet Protocol version 6 (IPv6) supported with the IBM Cloud Content Delivery Network service?
 How does it work?
 IPv6 (or dual stack support) is supported by Akamai's Edge servers.
 It is designed to help customers with IPv4 only origin to accept connections from IPv6 clients, convert from IPv6 to IPv4 at the Edge and go forward to the origin with IPv4.

-**Note:** Creating a CDN using an IPv6 address as the Origin Server Address is not supported.
+**NOTE:** Creating an IBM Cloud CDN using an IPv6 address as the Origin Server Address is not supported.

-## For creating a CDN, what are the rules to follow for specifying the Hostname input string?
+## When creating a CDN, what are the rules to follow for specifying the Hostname input string?

 The `Hostname` input string should be alphanumeric, ending with a valid top-level domain name, and less than 512 characters in length.
+Also, do not create a hostname that ends in 'cdnedge.bluemix.net, because that ending is used for CNames.

-## For creating a CDN, what are the rules to follow for making the CNAME input string?
+## When creating a CDN, what are the rules to follow for making the CNAME input string?
 The `CNAME` input string should be alphanumeric, less than 64 characters, and unique.
 (It cannot be in use by any other IBM CDN.)

-## For creating a CDN, what are the rules to follow for specifying the Path string for the Origin?
+## When creating a CDN, what are the rules to follow for specifying the Path string for the Origin?
 For **Create CDN**, the path string is optional.
 If provided, the path must begin with a '/' and it must be less than 1000 characters in length

 ## For the **Add Origin** command, are there any rules to follow for the Path string?
 For **Add Origin**, the path is mandatory.
-Also if the CDN was created with a path, the path for **Add Origin** must start with the CDN path as the prefix.
+Also if your CDN was created with a path, the path for **Add Origin** must start with the CDN path as the prefix.
 For example, if the CDN path was specified as `/storage`, to invoke **Add Origin** with a path called `/examplePath`, the path provided would be `/storage/examplePath`'.

-## In what format should I provide the file extensions for creating an Object Storage Origin Type?
+## In what format should I provide the file extensions for creating an Object Storage Origin Type with this CDN service?

 File extensions should be comma separated.
 For example, the list "txt, jpg, xml" is a valid list.
 Any particular extension cannot be longer than 10 characters.

 ## Are there any restrictions on what HTTP and HTTPS port numbers are allowed for Akamai?
-For the Akamai vendor, only certain port numbers are allowed:
+Yes.
+For the Akamai vendor, only the following port numbers are allowed:
-72, 80-89, 443, 488, 591, 777, 1080, 1088, 1111, 1443, 2080, 7001, 7070, 7612, 7777, 8000-9001, 9090, 9901-9908, 11080-11110, 12900-12949, 20410, and 45002
+72, 80-89, 443, 488, 591, 777, 1080, 1088, 1111, 1443, 2080, 7001, 7070, 7612, 7777, 8000-9001, 9090, 9901-9908, 11080-11110, 12900-12949, 20410, and 45002.

 ## What URL should be used for access to data under the CDN or Origin Path?